Those who don’t know the history are destined to repeat it.

 Unbeknownst to most of the people, in the other hemisphere, another country was doing similar work.
 Poland was working on the constitution, which was adopted by Sejm (corresponding to American Congress) on May 3rd, 1791.
 British historian Norman Davies described this document as “the first constitution of this type in Europe” and the other historians call it the world’s second-oldest codified national constitution after the US Constitution.

 American and Polish geopolitical realities were quite different, but the goal was the same.
-The current political systems were grossly outdated and time came to replace them with new ones, positioning both countries for years to come.
+The current political systems were grossly outdated and the time came to replace them with new ones, positioning both countries for years to come.